HFSS automatic configuration#

 - name

-str Descriptive name for the group (will also become the regex pattern when the group is built automatically).
+str Descriptive name for the group.
+Will also become the regex pattern when the group is built automatically.

 - nets

-SimulationSetup,optional Per-batch simulation settings.
-When None the global
+SimulationSetuporNone,optional Per-batch simulation settings.
+When

 - name